vinyluis/Articles/Boruta SHAP/README.md

 Article 1: *Using SHAP Values to explain how your machine learning model works* (TBD)

 [EN] What are SHAP values and how they explain the effect each feature of the model has on the prediction.
 How to use the SHAP library and their plots.
-How SHAP values are calculated.

 [PT-BR] O que são os SHAP values e como eles explicam o efeito que cada feature do modelo tem na predição final.
 Como usar a biblioteca SHAP e seus gráficos.
-Como os SHAP values são calculados.

 __